maciej-ka/learning-notes/react1.md

 #### Dev tools
 https://react.dev/learn/react-developer-tools

-you can change state just to test
-and also recently it allows to edit props
+Can be used to edit state live and see result
+And recenty same for editing props live.

 $0 -> last selected thing in inspector
-$r -> last react component selected in component tree
+$r -> last React component selected in component tree

+In case you want to programmatically interact with component.

 changing a tab to components after inspector
 will remember last selected and translate it to react

+#### Profiler
+React is usually fast enough,
+Advice is to continue writing React in naive way,
+not anticipate problems ahead, because it often doesn't work

+And only then work on performance enhancements
+when you need them.

+Profiler will show when and why each component rendered.
+And also it can show Priority: Immediate or Deffered.